About The Capitol

 Local businessman Tracy Solomon purchased the property in March 2014 as an investment into his hometown community.
 The Capitol Theatre is now a 501(c)3 non-profit organization and is becoming an active part of downtown culture again.
 Private donors have started restoring the theatre and upgrading the A/V systems.

 The historic venue is available for community and private events.
-Contact Rhonda at firstname.lastname@example.org for more information about upcoming events or to reserve the facility for your private event.
+Contact the Capitol Theatre at firstname.lastname@example.org for more information about upcoming events or to reserve the facility for your private event.